jwiebels/reddit-pokemongo-py/README.md

 A script to post your Pokémon GO friend code in the relevant subbredit for finding in-game friends, /r/PokemonGoFriends.

+## DISCLAIMER
+Please use respectfully in accordance with the Reddit API guidelines.

 ## HOW TO
 1. Create a [Reddit](https://www.reddit.com/) user account.
 2. Create a [new Reddit application](https://www.reddit.com/prefs/apps).